6manusigei3/Physics-for-computing-Group-2/README.md

 PROJECT:
-MOTION-ACTIVATED SECURITY LIGHT.
+MOTION-ACTIVATED SECURITY LIGHT.Heart beat monitor.
 HEART BEAT MONITOR.
 There are two branches in the repository for the respective projects .
-1.Motion activated security light and 2.Heart beat monitor.
+1.Heart   Beat Monitor.
+                                                                       2.Motion Activated Security Light.